 I am a husband and dad who has Cerebral Palsy.
-I was born and raised in the suburbs of Atlanta, Georgia.
+Born and raised in the suburbs of Atlanta, Georgia.
 I have a master’s degree in Adult Education and Online Learning.
 When I have free time I play golf, bowl, and fly drones with my son.
-Nowadays, my free time is spent with my son and my friend/wife.
+Nowadays, my free time is spent with my son and my wife.
 In addition to our son, we have a dog, and a cat, and a white picket fence.
 Okay, maybe not quite a white picket fence.
 But, you get the drift we live a simple happy life.

 Why A Blog?

 Why I decided to start blogging.
 Well.
 I have to give credit to my wife for putting the bug in my ear.
-A few months after having our son my wife mentioned she would like to start a blog but really didn’t have time too.
-Then, she mentioned it again about a month ago.
-I got to thinking, you know with the kind of work I do I have time to blog and it may be a good outlet and source for dads who use wheelchairs.
+A few months after having our son my wife mentioned she would like to start a blog but really didn’t have time to.
+Then, she mentioned it again about a little while later.
+So I got to thinking, you know with the kind of work I have time to blog and it may be a good outlet and source for dads who use wheelchairs.

-I spent a few weeks mulling over how I would do it and the things I would discuss.
-I started thinking back to when I first found out the boy was coming (that is a story for a different time.)
-I searched the web, Facebook, etc., you name it daily for anything I could find about being a dad with cerebral palsy or even a dad who uses a wheelchair.
+After a few weeks mulling over how I would do it and the things I would discuss.
+I started thinking back to when I first found out we were having a boy I searched the web, Facebook, etc., you name it daily for anything I could find about being a dad with cerebral palsy or even a dad who uses a wheelchair.
 I found a few things but nothing of real substance.
 The few things I did find were based in the UK.
 Mostly, what I found were sites geared toward mothers and their questions and concerns.
-Even the sites with title’s such a “Parent’s with Disabilities” still had a mother angle and heavily geared toward women.
+Even the sites with title’s such a “Parent’s with Disabilities” still had a mother angle and heavily geared toward women – lacked the father perspective.

-I am definitely not an expert; I learn something new about my son and about myself every day.
-But, I hope this blog will give other dads with cerebral palsy or those dads with other disabilities who use wheelchairs out there a window into being a dad sitting on your butt all day.
+I’m definitely not an expert; I learn something new about my son and about myself every day.
+But, I hope this blog will give other dads with cerebral palsy or those dads with other disabilities who use wheelchairs out there a window into being a dad on wheels.